wolffg/tf-tutorial/install-mac-native.md

 packages written in Python.
 Virtualenv allows you to manage multiple package installations.

-At your Terminal window, run the following commands.
+At your Terminal window, run the following command.
 ```
 # Mac OS X
-$ sudo easy_install --upgrade pip
+sudo easy_install --upgrade pip
 ```

 Once you've installed pip, you'll need to add a few more packages.